Casper the Friendly Ghost: Harvey Comics

 Casper was first published in comics form in August 1949 by St. John Publications, running for five issues until September 1951.
 In 1952, Alfred Harvey, founder and publisher of Harvey Comics began producing Casper comic books.
-Casper first appeared in Harvey Comics Hits #61 (Oct 1952), and then moved to a solo book with Casper the Friendly Ghost #7 (December 1952).
+Casper appeared in Harvey Comics Hits #61 (Oct 1952), and then moved to a solo book with Casper the Friendly Ghost #7 (December 1952), picking up the numbering from the St. John Publications series.
+The series was written and edited by Sid Jacobson and drawn by Warren Kremer, who broke from the formula established in the cartoons by redesigning Casper to have feet, avoiding undue emphasis on the fact that Casper was a dead child, giving Casper a supporting cast of friends, and creating stories in which Casper used his powers to do good.
 In 1959, Harvey purchased the rights to the character outright.

 Casper went on to headline a large number of comic book series, as well as appearing in back up stories and guest appearances in other titles.
-The Casper series inspired three popular spinoffs: Spooky the Tuff Little Ghost, Wendy the Good Little Witch, and The Ghostly Trio.
+Many of the characters introduced in the comic book series went on to appear in the Casper cartoons.
+The Casper series inspired three popular spin-offs: Spooky the Tuff Little Ghost, Wendy the Good Little Witch, and The Ghostly Trio.
 Casper's titles include: